Voluntary Right to Buy

-If you’ve been with PA Housing for more than three years, you might be eligible for the brand new phase of the government’s Voluntary Right to Buy pilot.
+If you’ve been with PA Housing for more than 3 years, you might be eligible for the brand new phase of the government’s Voluntary Right to Buy pilot.
 The scheme may make it possible for you to buy your home from us, with a discount on the market value of up to £80,900 (the longer you have been one of our customers, the higher discount you may be eligible for).

 Although the original Right to Buy scheme was initiated back in 1980 and reinvigorated in 2012, the much newer Voluntary Right to Buy has made the programme more accessible.
-Where before (under Right to Buy), only council and ex-council properties were eligible for the discount, the Government and the National Housing Federation have proposed the Voluntary Right to Buy so that the discount is available to Housing Association residents.
+Where before (under Right to Buy), only council and ex-council properties were eligible for the discount, the Government and the National Housing Federation have proposed the Voluntary Right to Buy so that the discount is available to housing association residents.

 What’s more, PA Housing has been able to set some of the parameters for our participation on Voluntary Right to Buy – these are contained in our

-Voluntary Right to Buy – Update:
+Voluntary Right to Buy – update: